 Carnarvon is served by 3 schools, including 2 primary, 1 combined.
 The average ICSEA score is 988, which is around the national average of 1,000.
 Public transport access includes 8 bus stops.
 Healthcare facilities include 1 public hospital.

-From an investment perspective, Carnarvon offers a gross rental yield of 4.5%, rated as moderate yield.
-Property prices sit below the state median ($315K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Gross rental yield sits at around 3.0% (low yield).
+Property prices sit below the state median ($315K/$951K), which can point to relative value.
 The price-to-income ratio of 4.5x is considered affordable.
 House prices have moved +23.5% year-on-year.
+Population growth of +0.6% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.